How Face Recognition Can Empower Retail

 How Face Recognition Technology Works in Retail

 What is the future of retail stores?
 A tough question to ask.
 But it’s safe to say that it’ll be disrupted with technology.
 We are not there yet, but AI is already uncovering the wealth of opportunities for the industry.
 The application of AI in retail is diverse.
 Take face recognition.
-Today, the technology is used for multiple purposes – access and authentication, security, customer service and loyalty programs, and so on.
+Today, the technology is used for multiple purposes – access and authentication, security and safety, customer service and loyalty programs, and so on.
 How does it actually work?
 To identify human faces, face recognition systems scan human facial landmarks (eyes, nose, lips, chin) and curves on a micro-scale.
 Then facial data gets compared to the information in the database in order to find a match.

 Uncover Benefits of Using Face Recognition in Retail